3D Human Pose Perception from Egocentric Stereo Videos

 We also introduce two new benchmark datasets: \textit{UnrealEgo2} and \textit{UnrealEgo-RW}.
 UnrealEgo2 is an extended version of UnrealEgo~\cite{hakada2022unrealego} and the largest eyeglasses-based synthetic data with various new motions, offering $2.8 \times$ larger data ($2.5\text{M}$ images) than the existing dataset~\cite{hakada2022unrealego}. \text{UnrealEgo-RW} is a real-world dataset recorded with our newly developed device that resembles the virtual eyeglasses-based setup \cite{hakada2022unrealego}, offering $260\text{k}$ images with various motions and 3D poses.
 The proposed datasets make it possible to evaluate existing and upcoming methods on a variety of motions, not only in synthetic scenes but also in real-world cases.

 In short, the contributions of this paper are as follows: \begin{itemize} \item The transformer-based framework for egocentric stereo 3D human pose estimation that accounts for temporal context in egocentric stereo views. \item 3D pose estimation is enhanced via the utilization of scene information from our video-based 3D scene reconstruction module as well as joint queries obtained from our video-dependent query augmentation policy. \item A new portable device for egocentric stereo view capture with its specification and two new benchmark datasets: \textit{UnrealEgo2} and \textit{UnrealEgo-RW} recorded with our device.
 The proposed datasets allow for a comprehensive evaluation of methods for egocentric 3D human pose estimation from stereo views. \end{itemize} Our experiments demonstrate that the proposed method outperforms the previous state-of-the-art approaches by a substantial margin, \textit{i.e.,} ${>}15\%$ on UnrealEgo~\cite{hakada2022unrealego}, ${\geq}40\%$ on UnrealEgo2, and ${\geq}10\%$ on \text{UnrealEgo-RW} (on MPJPE).
-We will release UnrealEgo2, UnrealEgo-RW, and our trained models to foster the area of egocentric 3D vision.
+We release UnrealEgo2, UnrealEgo-RW, and our trained models on our project page\footnote{\url{https://4dqv.mpi-inf.mpg.de/UnrealEgo2/}} and Benchmark Challenge\footnote{\url{https://unrealego.mpi-inf.mpg.de/}} to foster the area of egocentric 3D vision.